IHG points expiration dates extended

 Update: One or more card offers in this post are no longer available.
 Check our Hot Deals for the latest offers.

 You can earn InterContinental Hotel Group (IHG) points easily with a welcome bonus from cards like the IHG® Rewards Club Premier Credit Card.
-And now’s an especially good time to do so because it’s offering an all-time-high 140,000 IHG points bonus after spending $3,000 on purchases in the first three months of account opening.
-With the increased welcome offer it ranks as one of the top hotel credit cards.
+And now’s an especially good time to do so because it’s offering a 150,000 IHG points bonus after spending $3,000 on purchases in the first three months of account opening.
+With the welcome offer it ranks as one of the top hotel credit cards.

 How to keep your IHG account active